nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Analogous to the use case for [adding a client](#use-case-add-a-client).

-**Extensions**
+**Additional Extensions**

 * 2b.
-The specified customer for the task does not correspond to an existing client.
+The customer specified for the task does not correspond to an existing client.

     * 2b1.
 SalesNote shows an error message.